K-T Ranch Fly-Fishing

 Anglers are drawn to the K-T in early July right after runoff from the winter snows.
 Big grasshoppers are also drawn to the neighboring farmers’ drying fields around cutting season.
 They are plentiful and so are the trout that feast on their annual arrival.

 The lodge is an intimate four-bedroom 4,200-square foot restored 1880s Victorian ranch house, one of the last remaining Meeker homesteads.
-Hospitable innkeepers take care of your every need, providing easy conversation on the screened porch and local news, including ideas for other activities like the Meeker Sheepdog Championship and more.
+The hospitable staff takes care of your every need, providing easy conversation on the screened porch and local news, including ideas for other activities like the Meeker Sheepdog Championship and more.
+The large, comfortable siting room with fireplace gives you an option to the fire pit outside or the screened porch.
 You might want to stay an extra day just to visit this charming little western Colorado town, if you can tear yourself away from the fishing lodge.

-In the lodge, you’ll find comfortable guest rooms and contemporary western cuisine – hearty meals made from scratch – based on a farm-to-table philosophy that makes great use of our own HLR Angus beef and local lamb, pork, and free-range chickens.
-Produce comes from local farmers and ranchers, sweet corn from Olathe, peaches from Palisade, and seasonal berries and orchard fruits from nearby.
+In the lodge, you’ll find comfortable guest rooms and contemporary western cuisine – hearty meals made from scratch – based on a farm-to-table philosophy that makes great use of our own THLR Angus beef and local lamb, pork, and free-range chickens.
+Produce is locally sourced from the White River, Grand River and Roaring Fork Valleys nearby.
+Olathe corn, Palisade peaches, and others are the absolute best when they’re in season.
 Excellent local wines from 19 area vineyards are paired with meals.

 Every K-T guide is certified through the Orvis program as a fly-casting instructor, and a full-rental program is available with the best Orvis rod outfits, waders, and accessories, terminal tackle and gadgets.